moffa13/FilesEncrypt/README.md

 Depending if you are on Windows or Linux.

+###Donations

+Even a little contribution is well appreciated :)

-You can donate bitcoins at this address : 14BEtVLBzxJB9i9TzdNyNHM3zsK1v38TRe Even a little contribution is well appreciated.
+You can donate bitcoins at this address : 14BEtVLBzxJB9i9TzdNyNHM3zsK1v38TRe

+Or you can send with paypal at moffajeremy@outlook.com